rluque8/todo-list/README.md

 ## Installation

 IMPORTANT!
-This project requires [Node.js](https://nodejs.org/) to run.
+This project requires [Node.js](https://nodejs.org/) and Postgres installed in your computer to run.

+In the environment file located in the root of the project (.env), you might have to change some values of the database in order to connect to it.

-In order to run the tests, execute the following command:
+For running the tests, execute the following command:

 `npm test`

 In order to run the project, execute the following command:

 `npm start`

 ## To improve